fredericaltorres/WinFormebble/README.md

 WinFormebble is a C librarary to program the Pebble smart watch that is friendly to C# and WinForm developer.

+# To Do

+- Implement a mini memory manager/
+- Associate to Label a buffer managed by the memory manager
+- Add Image Control
+- Add MessageBox Yes/no support

 # Api Overview

 ```C